 I came from a musical family; some of my ancestors even have a claim to fame.
 My Great Grandpa Joseph Wickam was a professional violinist, published composer and teacher.
 He used popular music of the day to keep the kids interested and inspired.
 My Great X 3 Uncle George R. Poulton wrote the music to Aura Lea.
 It’s the melody of Elvis’s Love Me Tender and of Army Blue, still sung at the U.S. Military Academy at West Point.

 I’ve been performing and writing music since before I could read.
 I began studying composition and arranging in Junior High.
-Along with my brothers, my dad and my grandpa, The Wickam Family Band even performed regularly on Blinky’s Fun Club, a nationally syndicated TV program.
+Along with my brothers, my dad and my grandpa, The Wickam Family Band even performed regularly on Blinky’s Fun Club, a syndicated TV program.

 My musical tastes span bluegrass to classical to jazz, rock and old-time fiddle.
 I play guitar, mandolin, bass, and viola, but my main instrument is the fiddle.
 Regardless of the style of music I am playing, or the instrument, the music is in me, and I am thoroughly in the music.